vmalnathnambiar/exfilms/doc/how-to-exfilms-the-complete-guide.md

 ![launch-err](../img/launch/err-default.png)

-The `i`, `--inputDirectory` displayed in the error message is known as as a command line argument (or "command" or "flag") that is required for a successful execution of ExfilMS.
+The `i`, `--inputDirectory` displayed in the error message is known as a command line argument (or "command" or "flag") that is required for the successful execution of ExfilMS.
 There are both required and non-required flags available for your use.
 The inclusion of these flags along with the `exfilms` command will configure and establish the behaviour of the tool for running its extraction (and filtering) process.\
 <br>

 ## Useful Commands